Richardinho/react-hero-app-with-routing/intro.md

     }
   }
 ```
-In this case, the Observable `this.match` represents a stream of `match` objects, each match object being data about how the current route matches the component's path.
-The reason a stream makes sense is because the same component can match successive routes.
+In this case, the Observable `this.match` represents a stream of `match` objects.
+A match object represents a match between the route's path and the current location.
+It contains useful data about this map such as the portion of the URL that is matched.

+The reason why an observable makes sense in this case is because the same route can be matched by succeeding locations.
+A navigation isn't necessarily always to another page: It may be to the same page but with different parameters.
+In this case, the route component would not be unmounted, and so the same component can handle multiple matches.

-For each match object, a new set of data is required from the server.
+For each match object, a new set of data is required to be fetched from the server.
 You can see how our `crisisService.getCrisis()` method returns a promise which we convert into an Observable.

 When the request is in flight, the user could navigate away from the route prompting a new request.
 If we were not careful, an old request could come back and get mixed up with a newer one.
-It is thus important that whenever we make a new request the old request is cancelled. `switchMap` method does this.
+It is thus important that whenever we make a new request the old request is cancelled.
+The `switchMap` method does this.
 In my opinion it is perhaps the 'killer feature' of observables.
+What it does is map a stream of values to a stream of observables and returns a new stream which emits the values emitted by these inner streams.The critical part of it is that when there is a new value on the input stream (our stream of match objects) all the inner streams for which we are still waiting for output on are cancelled.

-We also want to make sure that the observable is unsubscribed from when we un mount the component.
+We also want to make sure that the observable is unsubscribed from when we unmount the component.
 You can see that we do this within the `componentWillUnmount` lifecycle method.

+Streams fit very well with the paradigms involved in web development and they work just as well with React as they do in Angular.

 #### Parameters

 Parameters are how data is passed in the URL to activated components.

 Angular has several kinds of parameter:
-* Route parameters - these part of the path. e.g. '/foo/:id'
+* route parameters - these are part of the path. e.g. '/foo/:id'
 * optional route parameters - these use matrix notation and allow optional, complex, or multi-variant values.
 * query parameters - key value pairs appearing after the `?` symbol.
 * fragment - arbitrary string after the `#` symbol.

-React supports all of these apart from optional route parameters.
+React supports all of these apart from optional route parameters, which are a bit of an Angular specific thing.
 Angular provides parameters to components, through the ActivatedRoute class, as a stream.
-I have done the same.
-You can see my solution in the section on Observables above.
+You can see how I have implemented this in the section above on observables.

 #### Guards
 The purpose of a guard is to govern access to a route.